Skip to main content

 Here with Subject Columns, you can looks at box-plots of the specific Subject Areas of the Datasets (Academic or Employer), to also compare raw numbers of Nominations for that Subject Area against Peers.

-To note here, this is not a time-series, but rather presenting the data of the current year.
-Here on this chart, the darkly shaded circle represents your university along the horizontal axis of total number of Nominations.
+*Note: here, this is not a time-series, but rather a box plot presenting the data of the current year.
+Here on this chart, the darkly shaded circle represents your university along the horizontal axis of total number of Nominations, per Subject Area.

 5. Benchmark - Ranking Items

-In this Report you can compare total Nominations for the Index side-by-side against specific Peers from the Benchmark Peers list selected:
+In this Report you can compare total Nominations for the Academic Reputation Index side-by-side against specific Peers from the Benchmark Peers list selected:

-This again is a time-series, defaulted to the max time period possible.
+This again is a time-series, and note it is defaulted to the max time period possible.
 Your university (or the Focus Institution you have selected) appears with the yellow bolded line.

-Top - you can hover over a Peer (the column header) and see a thumbtack icon.
-Select it and this institution will be brought over to the left frozen next to your Focus Institution.
+Tip - when you can hover over a Peer (in the column header, by the country flag) you will see a thumbtack icon.
+Select it, and this institution will be brought over to the left, frozen next to your Focus Institution.

 Understanding the Main Types of Analysis that can be performed in Reputation Datasets